anjali-kaimal/image-portfolio/README.md

 # image-portfolio
 This is an image portfolio showcasing some Christmas goodies from Fairy Bakes.
-This web page was made to explore CSS and flex box.
+This web page was made to explore CSS properties and flex box.